MartyRath/housing_market_analysis/README.md

 See 'Project Report Marty Rath' for the final result.

 I used the insights from my Data Analytics course project to purchase my first home.
-Using the Property Price Register as my main data source, I accessed location, pricing, and inflation for my findings.
+Using [Ireland's Property Price Register] (https://propertypriceregister.ie/) as my main data source, I accessed location, pricing, and inflation for my findings.
 This proved crucial to finding my first home in my preferred location and within my price-range where I am now happily living.

 See below for the assignment details: